Waterford City (UK Parliament constituency): Politics

 The constituency was a predominantly Nationalist area in 1918.
 The seat was contested by William Redmond, the son of the IPP leader John Redmond whom he replaced in the Waterford City constituency in a by-election held in March 1918.
 In the general election of December 1918, it was the only Irish seat the IPP won outside Ulster.

-The First Dáil
+The 1st Dáil

 Sinn Féin contested the 1918 general election on the platform that instead of taking up any seats they won in the United Kingdom Parliament, they would establish a revolutionary assembly in Dublin.
 In republican theory every MP elected in Ireland was a potential Deputy to this assembly.
 In practice only the Sinn Féin members accepted the offer.

 The revolutionary First Dáil assembled on 21 January 1919 and last met on 10 May 1921.
-The First Dáil, according to a resolution passed on 10 May 1921, was formally dissolved on the assembling of the Second Dáil.
+The 1st Dáil, according to a resolution passed on 10 May 1921, was formally dissolved on the assembling of the Second Dáil.
 This took place on 16 August 1921.

-In 1921 Sinn Féin used the UK authorised elections for the Northern Ireland House of Commons and the House of Commons of Southern Ireland as a poll for the Irish Republic's Second Dáil.
+Sinn Féin used the 1921 Northern Ireland and Southern Ireland general elections as a poll for the Irish Republic's Second Dáil.
 This area was part of the five-seat Dáil constituency of Waterford–Tipperary East.